-The natural environment has been an intrinsic part of my childhood memories, which is a starting point in my exploration of the experience of identity that oscillates between the past and the ever becoming of the present moment.
+The natural environment is a central feature of my childhood memories and has become a starting point in my exploration of identity.
+This sense of identity oscillates between the past and the ever-becoming of the present moment.
 The edges of conscious perception soften, giving way to what might seem subconscious or beyond our current awareness.
-The notion of inherited memories or emotions is being juxtaposed with the alchemical process of painting, where the sense of control over forms and colours continually evolve and shift.
-The tension between shadows and electric colours, fluidity of forms and the ambiguous settings reflect this uncertainty as a state of mind, that render a dream like realm.
-The compositions, which initially are collaged from family photographs and a personal archive, create transitory moments within spaces, that merge the elements of landscape, body parts and man-made structures.
+I consider the mechanics of memory, specifically inherited memory, through the alchemical process of painting.
+In my approach to painting any sense of control over forms and colours continually evolves and shifts.
+This uncertain state of mind is reflected in the tension between shadows and electric colours, fluid forms and ambiguous settings, together rendering a dream-like realm.
+The compositions are initially collaged from family photographs, staged self-portraits and found images online: bringing together that which is documented, remembered, staged and imagined to create transitory moments within the canvas.
+The spaces formed on the canvas merge elements of landscape, body parts and man-made structures.

 Do we belong to where we came from or where we are going?
-Living, moving and navigating between countries had become an impulse to question my experience of time, memory and body within a physical space.
-The movement in-between places, both literal and psychological, is signalled by the nomadic nature of abstracted forms that are in contrast with the figurative elements – the ‘anchors’.
-Never fully being one thing, but through wavering and un – becoming, the familiar parts of the paintings hold both the notions of hope and loss, that reinforce the importance and the weight of un – knowing, both within the creative process, as well as in the relationship between the self and the other.
+My experience of living between cultures and countries, belonging to both but not being at home within either, induced an impulse to question my experience of time, memory and body within particular locations.
+Moving in-between places, both literal and psychological, is signalled in my paintings by the nomadic nature of abstracted forms which are contrasted with figurative elements.
+These figures act as ‘anchors’.
+They are never fully one thing, but instead waver and un-become.
+The familiar parts of the paintings hold both hope and loss, and reinforce the importance of un-learning: both within the creative process and in the relationships between the self and the other.